Ayo Makun: Early life and education

 Makun was born on 19 August 1971 and hails from Ifon, in Ose Local Government Area of Ondo State.
 He is the eldest male child in a family of seven.
 Makun received his education at Delta State University, Abraka, Delta State, Nigeria, and graduated with a degree in theatre arts in 2003, after nine years of study.
 While a student, Makun was awarded the Jaycee Club Socio-Personality Award, Best Show Business Promoter (2001), Most Celebrated Student on Campus (2001), and Most Fashionable Student on Campus (1999 and 2000).

 Career

 Makun came into the spotlight while working as Alibaba Akporobome's personal assistant and event manager.
-He wrote going "A.Y wire" as a guest columnist in The Sun (Nigeria) and Gbenga Adeyinka's Laugh Mattaz.
+He wrote "A.Y wire" as a guest columnist in The Sun (Nigeria) and Gbenga Adeyinka's Laugh Mattaz.

 Makun directs and acts in the Nigerian sitcom AY's Crib alongside Alex Ekubo, Venita Akpofure, Buchi Franklin, and Justice Nuagbe.
 He also hosts comedy shows such as AY Live, which features comedians like Bovi, Helen Paul, and many others.
 Makun is the CEO of Corporate World entertainment, Nigeria, and also owns a clubhouse.
 As an investor in stand-up comedy, he launched the AY "Open Mic Challenge," a platform designed to support and showcase emerging comedians.